Programming Microcontrollers in C++

 Teacher oversees various tasks related to ongoing assessment and determines students' current performance twice during each academic period.
 Ratings 1 and 2 are formulated based on the outcomes of this ongoing assessment.
 The student's learning achievements are assessed using a 100-point scale, and the final grades P1 and P2 are calculated as the average of their ongoing performance evaluations.
 The teacher evaluates the student's work throughout the academic period in alignment with the assignment submission schedule for the discipline.
 The assessment system may incorporate a mix of written and oral, group and individual formats.

-Period Type of task Total
+| Period | Type of task | Total |

-Total control Exam 0-100
+| Total control | Exam | 0-100 |

 The evaluating policy of learning outcomes by work type

-Type of task 90-100 70-89 50-69 0-49
+| Type of task | 90-100 | 70-89 | 50-69 | 0-49 |

-Excellent Good Satisfactory Unsatisfactory
+| Excellent | Good | Satisfactory | Unsatisfactory | |

-Interview on control questions Demonstrates systemic theoretical knowledge, is proficient in terminology, logically and consistently explains the essence of phenomena and processes, makes reasoned conclusions and generalizations, gives examples, demonstrates free command of monologue speech and the ability to quickly respond to clarifying questions Demonstrates solid theoretical knowledge, is proficient in terminology, logically and consistently explains the essence of phenomena and processes, makes reasoned conclusions and generalizations, gives examples, demonstrates fluency in monologue speech, but at the same time makes minor mistakes that are corrected independently or with minor correction from the teacher.
-Demonstrates shallow theoretical knowledge, shows poorly developed skills in analyzing phenomena and processes, insufficient ability to make reasoned conclusions and give examples, demonstrates insufficiently fluent monologue speech, terminology, logicality and consistency of presentation, makes mistakes that he can correct only with correction by the teacher.
-Demonstrates systemic theoretical knowledge, is proficient in terminology, logically and consistently explains the essence of phenomena and processes, makes reasoned conclusions and generalizations, gives examples, demonstrates free command of monologue speech and the ability to quickly respond to clarifying questions
+| Checklist interview | Demonstrates systematic theoretical knowledge, mastery of terminology, logically and consistently explains the essence of phenomena and processes, makes reasoned conclusions and generalisations, gives examples, shows fluent monological speech and ability to quickly respond to clarifying questions | Demonstrates solid theoretical knowledge, knows the terminology, logically and consistently explains the essence of phenomena and processes, makes reasoned conclusions and generalisations, gives examples, shows fluent monologic speech, but makes minor errors that are corrected independently or with minor correction by the teacher. | Demonstrates shallow theoretical knowledge, shows poorly formed skills of analysing phenomena and processes, insufficient ability to make reasoned conclusions and give examples, shows insufficient fluency in monological speech, terminology, logic and consistency of presentation, makes mistakes that can be corrected only when corrected by the teacher. | Demonstrates systematic theoretical knowledge, mastery of terminology, logically and consistently explains the essence of phenomena and processes, makes reasoned conclusions and generalisations, gives examples, shows fluent monological speech and ability to quickly respond to clarifying questions |

-Work in practical classes Completed the work in full, observing the required sequence of actions; the report is drawn up in accordance with the requirements; correctly analyzes errors.
-When answering questions, correctly understands the essence of the question, gives an accurate definition and interpretation of the main concepts; provides new examples when answering questions, can apply knowledge in a new situation, can establish connections between the material being studied and previously studied material, as well as with material learned in other disciplines.
-Completed the work according to the requirement for a grade of "5", but made 2-3 mistakes.
-The student's answer to the questions meets the basic requirements for an answer of 5, but is given without applying knowledge in a new situation, without using connections with previously studied material and material learned in other disciplines; one mistake or no more than two mistakes were made, the student can correct them independently or with a little help from the teacher.
-Did not complete the work, but at least 50% of the volume, which allows obtaining correct results and conclusions; mistakes were made during the work.
-When answering the questions, the student correctly understands the essence of the question, but the answer contains individual problems in learning the course questions that do not interfere with further learning of the program material; no more than one gross mistake and two mistakes were made.
-Completed the work in full, observing the required sequence of actions; the report is drawn up in accordance with the requirements; correctly analyzes errors.
-When answering questions, correctly understands the essence of the question, gives an accurate definition and interpretation of the main concepts; provides new examples when answering questions, can apply knowledge in a new situation, can establish connections between the material being studied and previously studied material, as well as with material learned in other disciplines.
+| Working in practical classes | Completed the work in full with observance of the necessary sequence of actions; the report is drawn up in accordance with the requirements; correctly analyses errors.
+When answering questions, correctly understands the essence of the question, gives a precise definition and interpretation of the main concepts; accompanies the answer with new examples, is able to apply knowledge in a new situation; can establish a connection between the studied and previously studied material, as well as with the material learnt during the study of other disciplines. | Performed the work on the requirement for evaluation "5", but admitted 2-3 shortcomings.
+The student's answer to the questions meets the basic requirements for the answer to 5, but is given without applying knowledge in a new situation, without using links with previously studied material and material learnt in the study of other disciplines, made one mistake or no more than two flaws, the student can correct them independently or with a little help from the teacher. | Performed the work is not complete, but not less than 50% of the volume, which allows to obtain the correct results and conclusions; in the course of the work were made mistakes.
+When answering questions, the student correctly understands the essence of the question, but in the answer there are some problems in mastering the issues of the course, not preventing further learning of the programme material; made no more than one gross error and two flaws. | Completed the work in full with observance of the necessary sequence of actions; the report is drawn up in accordance with the requirements; correctly analyses errors.
+When answering questions, correctly understands the essence of the question, gives a precise definition and interpretation of the main concepts; accompanies the answer with new examples, is able to apply knowledge in a new situation; can establish a connection between the studied and previously studied material, as well as with the material learnt during the study of other disciplines. |

-Boundary control test: 18-20 points – knowledge demonstrated at a high level test: 14-17 points – knowledge demonstrated at a basic level test: 13-10 points – knowledge demonstrated at a satisfactory level test: 18-20 points – knowledge demonstrated at a high level
+| Midterm Examination | Midterm Examination: 90-100 points - demonstrated knowledge at a high level | Midterm Examination: 70-90 points - knowledge at the basic level is demonstrated | Midterm Examination: 50-70 points - demonstrated knowledge at a satisfactory level | Midterm Examination: 90-100 points - demonstrated knowledge at a high level |

 Evaluation form